Sinister Barrier: Plot

 "Swift death awaits the first cow that leads a revolt against milking," wrote Swedish Professor Peder Bjornsen just before he died of a heart attack in May 2015.
 Bill Graham, investigating the deaths of two scientists his agency has funded, discovers that over a dozen scientists who knew each other have died recently, either by heart attack or by suicide, after appearing to go insane.
 With the aid of police lieutenant Art Wohl, Graham searches out other scientists who knew the men in the group and finds that they are dying as well.
-He finally meets a scientist who explains what’s been happening.
+He finally meets a scientist who explains what has been happening.

 Professor Bjornsen had discovered a means of extending human vision into the far infrared and he discovered that the world is occupied by meter-wide spheres that appear pale blue in his new vision.
 The spheres, which he called Vitons, are sentient and mildly telepathic (they can read people’s minds if they get close enough); they also feed on the electrochemical energy of human emotions.
-If a Viton sucks too hard on a human nervous system, it causes a fatal heart attack, which is how the Vitons have been killing the scientists, in order to prevent Humanity from learning of their existence.
+If a Viton sucks too hard on a human nervous system, it causes a fatal heart attack, which is how the Vitons have been killing the scientists, in order to prevent humanity from learning of their existence.

 That knowledge, including Professor Bjornsen’s formula, is quickly spread around the world.
 The Vitons react by triggering an all-out world war.
 They enjoy a world-wide feeding frenzy as they work to regain control over their “cattle”.
 Chased into a hospital by a pair of Vitons, Graham and Wohl discover that the phantom vampires shy away from a machine that emits short-wave radio energy.

 Given that information, researchers all over the world struggle to find a form of radio transmission that will kill Vitons.
 Graham continues to seek out clues, obtaining them from people that the Vitons kill.
 Eventually he gets the necessary information and a ray gun, built like an anti-aircraft gun, is set up and tested.
 Graham destroys dozens of Vitons before the gun is destroyed and he is nearly killed.
 All relevant information on the gun has been widely disseminated and more guns are built and put to use.
 Seeing Vitons being destroyed, people sober up and the war winds down.
-There’s a huge mess to clean up and plenty more Vitons to kill, but Humanity will prevail.
+There is a huge mess to clean up and plenty more Vitons to kill, but humanity will prevail.